 - Development of encryption software, firewalls, and other cybersecurity software – such as BitlBee, Barracuda NextGen, SonicWall TZ, McAfee, Norton, etc.

-In your pursuit to get an answer to the question – Computer Science vs Information Technology, what to study for career success, the above gives you a complete overview of the various roles of a Computer Scientist.
+In your pursuit to get an answer to the question – Computer Science vs Information Technology, what to study for career success, the above gives you a complete overview of the various roles of a Computer Science professional.
 Remember that even professionals with qualifications in Information Technology can be involved in a few of the above, but it is the Computer Scientists who are mostly involved.

 - Development of application software – various computer software such as those used in business – for e-commerce, customer relationship management, database management, accounting, etc.